Piromancer/jobs_test_blender/README.md

          'gpu' - GPU
          'cpu' - CPU
      * TestsFilter takes only `small` or `full`, and define count of scenes that will be send ot render.

+## How to update weights.json
+ 1. Move to jobs_launcher
+ 2. Init jobs_launcher submodule by commnad: git submodule update --init
+ 3. Move to common/scripts/manual
+ 4. Download from Weekly report session_report.json (Add FULL/summary_report.json or FULL2/summary_report.json to url with report)
+ 5. Run generation of new weights.json: python3 analyze_summary_report.py --path <path_to_summary_report.json> --results_path <where_to_save_weight.json>
+ 6. Move new weight.json to jobs_test_blender/jobs/